fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

 		]
   }

 The result set JSON that is created for aggregates will have properties with names that are a concatenation of the column and operation.
-For example the where clause defined above would result in a response similar to below.
+For example, the where clause defined above would result in a response similar to below.

 .. code-block:: JSON